Cholestane: Stereochemical alteration

 Additional diagenetic processes can further alter the cholestane molecule.
 For instance, cholestane is susceptible to stereochemical shifts over time from its natural isomer.
 These changes can be the effect of thermal or microbial alteration.
 Thermal alteration can cause changes in stereochemistry at both the C20 chiral center, as well as the hydrogen atoms.
-The ratio of R/S stereoisomers is typically reported as a measure of “thermal maturity”.
-In contrast, conversion of the hydrogen at the C5 site from the α → β configuration reflects anaerobic microbial activity, and can be understood through isotope labeling experiments on controlled microbe experiments metabolizing the steroid of interest.
-One study demonstrated that there are two reactions that can produce loss of the cholesterol double bond—(1) direct reduction of double bond or (2) production of ketone prior to reduction of double bond—resulting in distinct isomerization of the hydrogen at the C5 site.
-The 14 and 17α hydrogen sites are more stable and undergo changes to β configuration in much lower abundances than the 5 hydrogen site.
+The ratio of R/S stereoisomers is typically reported as a measure of "thermal maturity".
+In contrast, conversion of the hydrogen atom at the C5 position from α to β configuration reflects anaerobic microbial activity, and can be understood through isotope labeling experiments on controlled microbe experiments metabolizing the steroid of interest.
+One study demonstrated that there are two reactions that can produce loss of the cholesterol double bond—(1) direct reduction of double bond or (2) production of ketone prior to reduction of double bond—resulting in distinct isomerization of the hydrogen atom at the C5 position.
+The C14 and C17α hydrogen atoms are more stable and undergo changes to β configuration in much lower abundances than the 5 hydrogen atom.

 Measurement techniques

 GC/MS

 Cholestane can be extracted from samples and measured on the GC/MS to quantify relative abundance to other organic compounds.
-This measurement is done by extraction of the steranes into a non-polar solvent (e.g., dichloromethane or chloroform) and purified into a “saturates” fraction using silica gel column gas chromatography.
+This measurement is done by extraction of the steranes into a non-polar solvent (e.g., dichloromethane or chloroform) and purified into a "saturates" fraction using silica gel column gas chromatography.
 Cholestane isomers will elute from the column based on molecular weight and various stereochemistry, which makes traditional mass spectrometry challenging due to close co-elution of isomers.
 Alternatively, one can measure cholestane using GC/MS/MS experiments which target the m/z fragment 217 (from molecular ion 372).
 This specific method first looks for the 372 molecular ion of cholestane, and then fragments that molecular ion further to its m/z 217 fragment in order to improve identification of specific isomers.